ngmeijer/ngmeijer/README.md

-<h1>Currently looking for a graduation internship in the field of AI or Gameplay programming!</h1>
+<h1>Currently looking for a junior developer role in the field of Software or Game Development!</h1>

 ### Hi there 👀

 My name is Nils Meijer.
 This is probably the first time you've heard of me so I will introduce myself here.

 I'm located in Enschede, the Netherlands.
-Finishing up my bachelor's in Game Development as an engineer at Saxion, University of Applied Sciences.
+Recently graduated from Creative Media & Game Technologies as an engineer at Saxion, University of Applied Sciences.

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?quote=I%20have%20never%20done%20it%20before%2C%20so%20I%20think%20I%20can%20do%20it)](https://github.com/piyushsuthar/github-readme-quotes)